axiomiety/axiomiety.github.io/articles/index.markdown

 ### Tech ###

-Random tech-related stuff I found of interest.
+Random tech-related stuff I found of interest and wrote about.

 *   [Doom Engine](code_doom-engine.html):
     I first came across those while scanning through the source code for [doom](http://www.github.com/id).
 It highlights some of the technical limitations at the time, and how people got around them.